 An autobiography is a real-life story of a particular person, written by him/her to narrate life experiences.
 You probably have heard or seen the term 'memoir'.
 It is the same as an autobiography.
 Examples of successful autobiographies include Diary of a Young Girl by Anne Frank and Dreams From my Father by Barrack Obama.

 Sometimes, elements of fiction are used in autobiographies to create the desired thrill.
-Such autobiographical works with fictional elements are
+Such autobiographical works with fictional elements are known as autobiography novels.

 • Books also differ from novels in terms of their purpose.
 For example, The Thing Around Your Neck by Chimamanda Ngozi Adichie is a novel and a book, but The 48 Laws of Power by Robert Greene is a book.